Private-Storm/Blog/Pidgen/Readme.md

 The first one (while beeing in the Auto interface) it will try to fetch all needed information on its own and validates a key when found.

-The second one (manual interface) will work with the data provided be the user.
+The second one (manual interface) will work with the data provided by the user.

 **Auto Interface**
 ![Auto Interface](1_main_dark.png "Auto Interface")